Depp ready to keep sailing as 'Pirates' Captain Jack

 "With my daughter we'd be playing Barbies and I'd try out these voices on her and she just say 'stop'," he joked.
 "They came to see the movie and I can tell by their reaction if I did alright.
 I haven't been fired by my kids."

-He said that although the four "Pirates" movies had been a global box office juggernaut with $2.6 billion (1.8 billion euros) in ticket sales, studio executives had found Depp's take on the swashbuckler strange at the start.
+He said that although the four "Pirates" movies had been a global box office juggernaut with $2.6 billion (1.8 billion euros) in ticket sales, studio executives had found Depp's jaunty take on the part strange at the start.

 "In terms of what I was bringing to the table character-wise, let's say there wasn't a group of Disney upper echelon people who had any enthusiasm for it -- they almost subtitled me," he said.